digitaltrails/vdu_controls/Lux-metering.md

 #### Options for webcams that lack manual exposure options

+If a webcam doesn't support fixed manual exposures, it may still be possible to sample from an appropriate crop within each capture.
+Cropping is supported by `vlux_meter.py` and you might also add cropping to the other simpler scripts.
+Cropping might be coupled with be a specifically tailored target within the crop, perhaps something that is 18% grey, or a pattern of some sort.

-If a webcam doesn't support fixed manual exposures, it may still be possible to write your own heuristics to guess at the available light (the guess only has to be good enough for use with ``vdu_controls``, the values need not be perfect).
+You may also write your own heuristics to guess at the available light.
+The guess only has to be good enough for use with ``vdu_controls``, the values need not be perfect.
 Such heuristics would likely be very specific to local circumstances, I've not explored such an approach to any great degree, but possibilities include: